Competitions Frayed: Fiber Beyond Craft

 Visit us for more details and easy online application.

 Works will be for sale unless noted as NFS (not for sale) on the entry form.
 ARC does not take commission on any work sold, but will act as a liaison for sales of the artists’ work.
-However, any work sold and paid for via Paypal will have the small fee deducted from the sale amount.

 ARC Gallery and Educational Foundation is a non-profit, woman-run cooperative gallery dedicated to providing alternative space exhibition opportunities for innovative artists outside the commercial gallery system.
 Since 1973 ARC has given exposure and support to artists, providing an atmosphere for the continued development of artistic potential and experimentation.